crispSV/FitParser-COVIDUS/README.md

 # FitParser-COVIDUS
-A .fit file python parser for COVIDUS personal health assistant
+A .fit file python script for COVIDUS personal health assistant.
+Garmin and other smartwatches export their data to ANT/.fit files.
+These files are binary encoded.
+This script makes use of python-fitparse Library from dtcooper https://github.com/dtcooper/python-fitparse
 ## Work in progress...